This will usually include an initial period of supervision by a trainer to check the correct insertion and removal techniques are followed.

 Doctors fitting contraceptive implants are advised to do the following.

-- Provide patients with full information about the risks and benefits of the implant, as well as the available alternatives, including the option of not having any intervention.
+- Inform patients fully about the risks and benefits, as well as available alternatives, including the option of not having any intervention.

 - Inform patients of the failure rate and risk of complications at insertion and removal.
-This discussion, which should be noted in the patient's records, could also be backed up by patient information leaflets.
-The fact a patient has been given a leaflet should also be recorded.
+This discussion should be noted in the patient's records alongside any information leaflets given to the patient.

-- Discuss with the patient and encourage them to ask questions, so they understand all the factors material to their decision making.
+- Discuss with the patient and encourage them to ask questions, so they understand all the factors involved.
 Document the key points of that conversation.

-- Consider and rule out the possibility of a uterine or ectopic pregnancy in patients using a contraceptive implant who present with symptoms which could indicate pregnancy.
+- Consider and rule out the possibility of a uterine or ectopic pregnancy in patients who show symptoms.

-- Consider specialist referral sooner rather than later if location or removal problems are encountered.
+- Consider specialist referral sooner rather than later if there are location or removal problems.

 - Carefully record product details, batch numbers and expiry dates in the patient's records.
-If there is a fault regarding the manufacture of a device, rather than how it is administered, inserted or removed, any resulting claim would be likely to be directed to the manufacturer rather than the clinician, under product liability law.
+If there’s a fault with the device manufacture, rather than how it’s administered, inserted or removed, any resulting claim would likely be the manufacturer’s responsibility under product liability law, rather than the clinician.

-- Have an adverse incident reporting system in place so the practice can analyse and learn from any mistakes or near misses that occur.
+- Have an adverse incident reporting system in place so the practice can analyse and learn from any mistakes or near misses.

 Prescribing contraceptive implants to teenagers

-It's important to try to establish a good rapport with younger patients requesting contraception and give them as much support as possible.
+It's important to try to establish a good rapport with younger patients asking about contraception and give them as much support as possible.
 You should also inform them of the physical implications of sexual activity, including the risk of sexually transmitted infections and pregnancy.

-The GMC advises that factors which may indicate an abusive relationship could include the following:
+The GMC advises factors that may indicate an abusive relationship:

-- A young person is too immature to understand or consent.
+- the young person is too immature to understand or consent

-- Evidence of force or threat of force, emotional or psychological pressure, bribery or payment, either to engage in sexual activity or to keep it a secret.
+- there is force or threat of force, emotional or psychological pressure, bribery or payment to engage in sexual activity, or to keep it a secret

-- The use of drugs or alcohol to influence a young person to engage in sexual activity when they would otherwise not.
+- drugs or alcohol are used to influence a young person to engage in sexual activity.

-- A person who is already known to the police or child protection agencies as having abusive relationships with a child or young person.
+- the sexual partner known to the police or child protection as having abusive relationships with children or young people.

-This guidance was correct at publication 21/03/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 17/11/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.